While the interest rate on a mortgage can tell you how competitive a home loan offer is, it won't provide the whole picture.

 Accessibility

 An offset account allows you instant, unrestricted access to your money.
-Conversely, a redraw facility is not a separate account and you will generally need to request access to your extra funds.
+Conversely, a redraw facility is not technically your pot of money to dip into.
+This means you will generally need to request access to your extra funds.

-Depending on your home loan product, redraw facilities may also come with other restrictions, such as limits on how much you can take out at a time or over the course of a year.
+Depending on your home loan product, some redraw facilities may also come with restrictions, such as limits on how much you can take out at one time or over the course of a year.
 Some lenders may also set minimum redraw amounts while others might charge redraw fees.

 Fees and costs